 This is the fifth piece in a ten-part series looking at the fighters whose stories make Donald McRae’s Dark Trade the enduring classic that it is.
-New U.S. edition coming from Hamilcar Publications November 15.
+Learn more about the 1st U.S. edition of Dark Trade: Lost in Boxing.

 Up in the Catskills, the Borscht Belt hot spot where Jackie Mason, Sid Caesar, and Henny Youngman had cracked one-liners for generations, the grand hotels and resorts of what was once also known as the Jewish Alps began shuttering their doors in the early 1980s.
 This is where Mike Tyson, former Jolly Stomper, terror of Brownsville, Brooklyn, police blotter mainstay, guest of several gray institutions ringed by cyclone fences or razor wire, including Spofford (immortalized by Mobb Deep) and the notorious Tryon School for Boys, found himself under the idiosyncratic guidance of the Freudian Mad Hatter of boxing, Cus D’Amato.
 One look at the hulking Tyson, only thirteen at the time, and D’Amato was struck with something like a psychic vision.
 What D’Amato saw was the future, and, in that future, he saw Tyson, his soon-to-be protege/prodigy, bestriding the horizon as the heavyweight champion of the world.